 9.2.3.5.1 General

-LTM is a procedure in which a gNB receives L1 measurement report(s) from a UE, and on their basis the gNB changes UE serving cell by a cell switch command signalled via a MAC CE.
+LTM is a procedure in which a gNB receives L1 measurement report(s) from a UE, and on their basis the gNB may change UE serving cell by a cell switch command signalled via a MAC CE.
 The cell switch command indicates an LTM candidate configuration that the gNB previously prepared and provided to the UE through RRC signalling.
 Then the UE switches to the target configuration according to the cell switch command.
 The LTM procedure can be used to reduce the mobility latency as described in Annex G.